noccer/spreadem/README.md

 ### Future functionality

-I would hope to increase the scope of spread'em to work with arrays as well:
+I would like to increase the scope of spread'em to work with arrays as well:

 ```
 export const spreadem = (array) => {